bluefroguk1/empire-dump/content/Wiki/Music/The Marches music.md

 * [[Pretty Ploughboy]] - easy song about saving the lad you love from the [[War|war]]
 * [[Silent Giants]] - easy song about standing stones
 ### Instrumentation and tunes
-Songs are usually unaccompanied in the Marches, typically sung in raucous harmony rather than using instruments.
+Songs are usually unaccompanied in the Marches, typically [[Sung|sung]] in raucous harmony rather than using instruments.
 However sometimes drums, accordions, guitars, fiddles, and whistles/recorders are used.
-For instrumental music, look to the very heavy rhythms of trad English music (the kind of tunes used to accompany morris dancing would be perfect).
+For instrumental [[Music|music]], look to the very heavy rhythms of trad English music (the kind of tunes used to accompany morris dancing would be perfect).
 * The Chicken Dance - dance tune often brought out at hen parties and other festivities, by Cora and Kit [http://www.northshield.co.uk/KitsTunes/Ceilidh_tunes/The_Chook_Dance.pdf score], [http://www.northshield.co.uk/KitsTunes/Ceilidh_tunes/Chook_dance_faster.mp3 recording]
 * The Bond Ring - dance tune for weddings and other bondings, by Cora and Kit [http://www.northshield.co.uk/KitsTunes/Ceilidh_tunes/The_Bond_Ring_Dance.pdf score], [http://www.northshield.co.uk/KitsTunes/Ceilidh_tunes/[[Bondring]].mp3 recording]
 ### Other performance traditions